openstack-archive/fuel-specs/specs/7.0/reduce-time-to-publish-packages.rst

 ------------------------------------------
 Each package built into a test repository will undergo the following tests:

+Basic syntax test
-#. *Basic syntax test* (rpmlint and lintian, for RPM and DEB packages,
+   rpmlint and lintian, for RPM and DEB packages, respectively Basic package health test - *install* job
-   respectively)
-#. *Basic package health test.* Uses plain VM with respective OS type that
-   contains only the minimal set of packages.
+   Uses plain VM with respective OS type that contains only the minimal set of packages.
 Package install, run basic shell script, and uninstall tests are performed.
+Full system test - *systest* job
-#. *Full system test.* All packages are tested using the same
-   scenarios that are used in current BVT tests on the Product CI.
+   All packages are tested using the same scenarios that are used in current BVT tests on the Product CI.
 In order to keep the actual test run as short and reliable as possible, the VM snapshots for Fuel master node and cluster nodes